Te tautāwhi me te whakaoranga

 More resources to help cope with cancer

-NEW Cancer Society, Support Crew and Sorted NZ have put together a guide to help you and your loved ones manage your money after being diagnosed with a serious or terminal illness.
+Cancer Society, Support Crew and Sorted NZ have put together a guide to help you and your loved ones manage your money after being diagnosed with a serious or terminal illness.
 You can download the guide here.

 Below are some other resources that may help you handle stress when dealing with cancer.